 Thinking about rabbit ears, but not quite sold on the idea yet?
 Here are some alternatives:

-- Chicken or duck feet: Chicken and duck feet are all-natural treats which dogs love to chew on.
+- Chicken feet or duck feet: Chicken and duck feet are all-natural treats which dogs love to chew on.
 They are usually raw or dehydrated, and contain bones.
 However the bones are very tiny, and crumble rather than crack when chewed, so they don’t pose a risk of gastrointestinal damage.
 They are great for dental health and also an excellent source of glucosamine and chondroitin, to keep your dog’s joints healthy.

 - Pig ears: These are another natural treat which improves your dog’s teeth through chewing on them.
 They can be smelly though, and are high in fat, so are not suitable for dogs with pancreatitis or who are overweight.